rllz0/movie_scopejs/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is for learning/demo purposes only.
 ## Acknowledgments

 - [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing the movie data API